It is scarcely possible to overstate the importance of the Lindisfarne Gospels to the history of the English speaking world!

 Dive in to this remarkable heritage and learn more about the incredible history and people of the North East of England!

 Let Archaeosoup Productions take you on a fascinating journey into the past with an exciting selection of artefacts and activities!

 - Together, we can explore the life and times of the Saxons and Vikings who settled and lived in the North East after the fall of the Roman Empire.

 - ‘From cow to quill’ – Together, we will examine the work which went in to developing remarkable documents such as the Lindisfarne Gospels.

 - Hear about the incredible artistry and chemical ingenuity employed in the writing, illustrations and colours of the Lindisfarne Gospels.

-- Have a go!
-See if you can write your own impressive page!
+- Have a go: See if you learn a little Old English and write your own impressive page!